iq-coryp/documentation-testing/pages/concepts/user-manager.md

 Security modules in RQ are the building blocks of security roles and represent access to features in RQ on a scale, often from No Access to Full Access.

-Permissions, in contrast, represent the ability to perform a single action and are always positive.
+Permissions, in contrast, represent the ability to perform a single action or a set of logically-grouped actions and are always positive.

 The below table shows how different security module levels might be represented as Permissions.